aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

     $user = Get-AzureADUser -Filter "MailNickName eq 'Isabel'"
     ```

-1. In the PowerShell session within the Cloud Shell pane, run the following to add the user account of Isabel to the Junior Admins group:
+1. In the PowerShell session within the Cloud Shell pane, run the following to add a user account of Isabel to the Junior Admins group:

     ```powershell
     Add-AzADGroupMember -MemberUserPrincipalName $user.userPrincipalName -TargetGroupDisplayName "Junior Admins"
     ```

-1. In the PowerShell session within the Cloud Shell pane, run the following to verify that the Junior Admins group contains the user account of Isabel:
+1. In the PowerShell session within the Cloud Shell pane, run the following to verify that the Junior Admins group contains a user account of Isabel:

     ```powershell
     Get-AzADGroupMember -GroupDisplayName "Junior Admins"